 - Pay off all debt

-- Save twelve months’ of income in an emergency fund
+- Save 12 months’ of income in an emergency fund

-Once you determine your financial goals, you can direct the income on your zero-based budget with more precision.
-Using the income numbers listed above, let’s now make up a fictitious zero-based budget.
+Once you pin down your financial goals, you can direct the income in your zero-based budget with more precision.
+Now, let’s make up a sample zero-based budget.